 The exact cause of schizoaffective disorder is unknown.
 Changes in genes and chemicals in the brain (neurotransmitters) may play a role.
-Some experts do not believe it is a separate disorder from schizophrenia.

-The symptoms of schizoaffective disorder are different in each person.
+Symptoms of schizoaffective disorder are different in each person.
 Often, people with schizoaffective disorder seek treatment for problems with mood, daily function, or abnormal thoughts.

 The symptoms of schizoaffective disorder can include:

-Your health care provider will do a psychiatric evaluation to find out about your behavior and symptoms.
+Your health care provider will do a mental health assessment to find out about your behavior and symptoms.
 You may be referred to a psychiatrist to confirm the diagnosis.

 The combination of psychotic and mood symptoms in schizoaffective disorder can be seen in other illnesses, such as bipolar disorder.
 Extreme disturbance in mood is an important part of schizoaffective disorder.

-Your health care provider should consider and rule out medical, psychiatric, and drug-related conditions that cause psychotic or mood symptoms before making a diagnosis of schizoaffective disorder.
+Before diagnosing schizoaffective disorder, the health care provider will rule out medical and drug-related conditions.
+Other mental disorders that cause psychotic or mood symptoms must also be ruled out.
 For example, psychotic or mood disorder symptoms can occur in people who:

 Treatment can vary.
-In general, your health care provider will prescribe medications to improve your mood and treat psychosis.
+In general, your health care provider will prescribe medicines to improve your mood and treat psychosis: